gildasmorvan/similar/EXTENDINGSIMILAR_README.txt

 include the unit tests of the API suite.
 To avoid them, see the next paragraph of this section:
 	- Using the command line:
 		- Go into the root directory of the project
-		- Run the "mvn clean site package" command
+		- Run the "mvn clean package" command
 	- Using eclipse:
 		- Right click on the project in the file or the package explorer
 		- Hover the 'Run As' menu and select the 'Maven build...' item (the fourth one)
 		- Enter an explicit name to this eclipse run configuration, in the text field at the top.
 For instance 'SIMILAR - binary archive'
-		- Type the 'clean site package' text into the text field right to the 'Goals' text field.
+		- Type the 'clean package' text into the text field right to the 'Goals' text field.
 		- Select the 'Run' button located at the bottom right of the frame.
 The next time this operation has to be done, you have only to select the 'SIMILAR - all - package - noTest' build configuration and click on the 'Run' button.

 To avoid the unit tests during that process, the following instructions have to be used:
 	- Using the command line:
 		- Go into the root directory of the project
-		- Run the "mvn -Dmaven.test.skip=true clean site package" command
+		- Run the "mvn -Dmaven.test.skip=true clean package" command
 	- Using eclipse:
 		- Right click on the project in the file or the package explorer
 		- Hover the 'Run As' menu and select the 'Maven build...' item (the fourth one)
 		- Enter an explicit name to this eclipse run configuration, in the text field at the top.
 For instance 'SIMILAR - binary archive - no tests'
-		- Type the 'clean site package' text into the text field right to the 'Goals' text field.
+		- Type the 'clean package' text into the text field right to the 'Goals' text field.
 		- Select the 'Add...' button at the center right of the frame.
 		- Type the 'maven.test.skip' text in the field next to the 'Name:' label and the 'true' text in the field next to the 'Value:' label
 		- Select the 'Run' button located at the bottom right of the frame.